helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 After finishing the testing I reviewed the session notes together with the student consultant and agreed on the main findings.

 Of all the different screens tested, participants were more likely to validate their ticket with one displaying a QR-code in the lower half of the device.
 Even with the best performing variation of the display, participants struggled to learn where exactly they needed to position their ticket (at least 3-4cm from the bottom edge of the display) in order to pass through the barriers.
-Many couldn’t do this within 2 seconds, especially on their first attempt.
+Many couldn’t do this within two seconds, especially on their first attempt.

 As the changes to the ticket reader display did not have the desired effect, I suggested the client undertake one of the following options:
 {: .list}